-- a) Designate new Major Corridors in future New Neighbourhoods to provide appropriate opportunities for mixed use intensification. - b) Ensure new Major Corridors to follow a high standard for design and active transportation integration as outlined above.
+- a) Designate new Major Corridors in future New Neighbourhoods to provide appropriate opportunities for mixed-use intensification. - b) Ensure new Major Corridors follow a high standard for design and active transportation integration as outlined above.

-support low to medium density and street-oriented development on a neighbourhood scale.
-Local Corridors serve as neighbourhood connectors, and they lead to Major Corridors.
-It is important to include design features that will enhance accessibility, safety, and attractiveness for alternative modes of transportation.
+Local Corridors encourage development patterns that support low to medium density and street-oriented development on a neighbourhood scale.
+It is important to include design features that will enhance accessibility, safety, and attractiveness for active modes of transportation.